WarpRomo/slurm-lightsail-cluster/README.md

 1. Modify `0_config.sh` so that the `IP_HEAD` and `IP_WORKER` variables match your **Public IPs**.
 2. Copy these shell scripts to **every** node.

-> [!NOTE]
-> The Shell script version of this project only supports 1 Head node and 2 Worker nodes.
-If you would like unlimited nodes, use the Ansible Playbook provided in this repository.

 ### Execution Steps

 **1. On Ubuntu-1 (Head Node):**